Hong-Bo/github-tutorial/README.md

-# github-tutorial
+# Github Tutorial
-This tutorial covers some basic and useful usages of git, especially topics related to repositories and branches.
+This document is a minimum tutorial of using git.
+It covers the most practical and fundamental usages of git, especially topics related to repositories and branches.

 ## Getting Started